jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 ##### Install Thonny

-Thonny is a more porwerful than Mu in that its an IDE.
+Thonny is a more powerful than Mu in that its an IDE.

 ```bash
 #install thonny